a-scollin/boulders/README.md

 > python controller.py -l ./path_to_file/word_data_x.pickle
 (Where path_to_file is the path to the pickle file and x is the report number)

 On completion of any of the above commands a report_x_boulders.pickle file will be generated along with a csv file with the boulders found.
 This pickle file is formatted to work in the app.
+This script is specific to these reports and will need work done to be useful on other bodies of work, note also that to run this script you must have [tesseract](https://github.com/tesseract-ocr) installed and also have the neccesary dependancies installed (NB. requirements.txt is just for the app not the analysis script).

 ---